-- 01 Motorized recreation travel is suitable on designated routes within roaded natural settings. - 02 Motorized vehicles not designed for over-snow use are not suitable on groomed trails or areas designated for over-now vehicle use within winter roaded natural settings.
+- 01 Motorized transport is suitable on designated routes and areas within roaded natural settings. - 02 Motorized vehicles that are not designed for over-snow use, are not suitable in winter roaded natural settings.

-2.4.21 Rural Recreation Opportunity Spectrum Settings (ROSR)
+Rural Recreation Opportunity Spectrum Settings (ROSR)

 Goal (FW-GO-ROSR)